Relewise/relewise-ui-components/packages/web-components/README.md

     The number of products to search for initially.

+- **debounce-time** (Optional, *Default 250*):

+    The amount of time, in milliseconds, that must pass between requests to Relewise with a new search call.

 #### Scroll position
 When the user navigates to another page or leaves the site, the component will by default not remember where the user last scrolled to.